Preparing devices

 Configuring Linux devices to provide data through SSH

 To configure a Linux machine for monitoring through SSH, it must be running an SSH server and be accessible remotely.
-For information on creating a monitoring user account, please refer to the Linux Monitor ZenPack documentation.
+For information on creating a user account for monitoring, see the Linux Monitor ZenPack documentation.

 To monitor Linux devices via SSH, add them to the default /Server/SSH/Linux device class.